Coffee County Vehicle Impound Guide

 After Retrieval

-• Inspect the vehicle immediately before leaving the lot: Carefully inspect the vehicle for any damage that may have occurred while it was in the impound lot's possession.
+• Inspect the vehicle immediately before leaving the lot: Carefully examine your vehicle for any damage that may have occurred while it was in the impound lot's possession.

 Frequently Asked Questions